 - CFISD Community Leadership Committee, Member, and past Chairman (2014-2017)

 Mr. Pickford has successfully represented through settlement, The Art Institute of Houston, in a commercial construction defect action.
-Mr. Pickford also recently successfully settled a complex will contest dispute in probate court for his client.
+Mr. Pickford also recently successfully settled a complex will contest dispute in probate court for his client and obtained a judgment on behalf of Mutual of Omaha Bank for a suit on a debt.
 Mr. Pickford recently successfully defended his client in an employment discrimination claim in federal court.
 Mr. Pickford along with Joseph O. Slovacek successfully obtained a judgment against Evander Holyfield and several other Plaintiffs.
 The final judgment included an award of attorney fees to their client.
-Mr. Pickford successfully settled litigation on behalf of Central Mortgage Company, and procured a summary judgment on behalf of Amegy Bank for a loan default by GB Foods.
+Mr. Pickford successfully settled litigation on behalf of Central Mortgage Company and procured a summary judgment on behalf of Amegy Bank for a loan default by GB Foods.
 Inc. Mr. Pickford successfully assisted the defense of a client in severe personal injury lawsuit involving a worker struck by a train.
 Mr. Pickford also obtained a Dismissal without having to go to trial of a Homeowners Lawsuit brought by sixteen homeowners against a Residential Real Estate Developer.
 Mr. Pickford successfully handled breach of contract lawsuit for Oil & Gas Prospect Company regarding Oil & Gas lease in the Gulf of Mexico.
-Mr. Pickford assisted in the successful negotiation of the purchase of undivided interest in lot involved in tax lawsuit, and procured dismissal of tax lawsuit for client.
+Mr. Pickford assisted in the successful negotiation of the purchase of undivided interest in lot involved in tax lawsuit and procured dismissal of tax lawsuit for client.
 Mr. Pickford has assisted in obtaining successful result for client in defense of California asbestos lawsuit.

 While attending St. Mary’s University School of Law, Mr. Pickford was awarded the Best Brief, Norvell Moot Court, in 1985.
 Mr. Pickford served as the Articles/Symposium Editor of the St. Mary’s Law Journal (1984-1985).